deborabeatriz-f/country-api-final-project/README.md

 ### Env configuration:

-1. Create a .env file in the root of the prject.
+1. Create a .env file in the root of the project.
 2. Add your API key inside the .env file:

 - VITE_ACCESS_KEY